tumophiy/CoffeeMaker/README.md

 - it initializes using a hash object and this fact allows to add atributes without overcluttering
 - it has public, private methods and attre_readers
 - it allows to have a short chat with a barista
+- method to_s was ovverriden and this allows to have better output when printing class object)